tmpg/secws/lab400/lab400_data_redaction.md

 * **Partial Redaction** only obfuscates a portion of the column data.
     * For example, you can redact most of a Social Security number with asterisks (*), except for the last four digits.
 * **Regular Expressions** utilizes regular expressions for either full and partial redaction.
-    * This enables Participates to redact data based on a search pattern.
+    * This enables Participants to redact data based on a search pattern.
-    * For example, Participates can use regular expressions to redact specific phone numbers or email addresses found in the columns.
+    * For example, Participants can use regular expressions to redact specific phone numbers or email addresses found in the columns.
 * **Random Redaction** obfuscates data presented to the querying user employing randomly-generated values each time it is displayed in accordance to the data type of the column.

 The Oracle Database applies redaction at query execution-time (the moment database-users attempt to access data).
 This solution excels in dynamic production systems which data is constantly changing.
-During the  redaction process, Participates can expect normal operation.
+During the  redaction process, Participants can expect normal operation.
 Data processing will continue as expected and the back-end referential integrity constraints are preserved.

-Data redaction can help Participates to comply with **industry regulations** found in:
+Data redaction can help Participants to comply with **industry regulations** found in:
 * Payment Card Industry
 * Data Security Standard (PCI DSS)
 * Sarbanes-Oxley Act